igormironchik/cfgfile/README.md

 for example ...

 Very good question.
 As you can see `cfgfile` uses non-standard format of file, I use curly braces for each tag in the file.
-I have XML support with Qt, but it's non-standard too.
+I have `XML` support with `Qt`, but it's non-standard too.
 So why people should have a look at `cfgfile`?
-Look for example at `json_dto` by Stiffstream.
-It's JSON, it's standard, so little coding is necessary, just one method in struct and serialization/deserialization is done, just a few line of code...
+Look for example at `json_dto` by `Stiffstream`.
+It's `JSON`, it's standard, so little coding is necessary, just one method in struct and serialization/deserialization is done, just a few line of code...
 I position `cfgfile` as for configurations that can be read by human, that easy to navigate and look at the text files.
 What about very verbose coding necessary with